rahilsh/apps-on-docker/README.md

 # dockerized-services #

-Contains services which can be run as docker container
+Contains docker version of applications

+### Prerequisite
+* Docker setup and prior knowledge of docker and docker-compose
+* Basic understanding of applications of this repo which you are planning to run